cmatmsu/oyun/_posts/2011-06-16-Getting-Started.md

 which the players seed an initial "population," and their scores against one another are used to determine their percentage in the next "generation."
-For more information on these two tournament types, see the documentation under "Logos Task Pages" for the "One-Shot Tournament" and the "Evolutionary Tournament."
+For more information on these two tournament types, see the documentation under "Oyun Task Pages" for the "One-Shot Tournament" and the "Evolutionary Tournament."

 Finally, depending on which tournament you have run, there will be several